g-nitin/OnTheBooksUofSC/corpus_analysis/README.md

   The code for these visualizations is described in the `LDA_visualizations.ipynb` and the final plots are stored in the `imgs` subdirectory.

+  Notes:
+  - `LDA_best_hyperopt.py` is the file that was used to hypertune the parameters for the final LDA model.
-  Note that the `checkpoint` subdirectory stores all data, such lda models and cleaned sentences.
+  - The `checkpoint` subdirectory stores all data, such lda models and cleaned sentences.
+  - The `stopwords` subdirectory contains the list of stopwords used for the model.